 While drivers can make errors or act recklessly and cause others to suffer from serious injuries, in some cases vehicle equipment defects can result in severe traffic accidents.
 When this happens, the manufacturer of the defective equipment and/or any mechanic who may have worked on such equipment could be held liable for victims’ injuries, medical bills, property damage, lost wages and mental anguish.
-If you or a loved one were injured in an accident caused by a defective vehicle, give the well-practiced attorneys of Brown & Brown, LLP a call today at 314-333-3333 for our St. Louis office, or 618-888-8888 for our Fairview Heights office.
+If you or a loved one were injured in an accident caused by a defective vehicle, give the well-practiced attorneys of Brown & Brown, LLP a call today at 314-333-3333 for our St. Louis office, or 618-888-8888 for our Illinois office.

 What Are Some Common Causes For Vehicle Defect Injuries?

 Some of the most common types of vehicle equipment malfunctions that cause car accident injuries include:

 - Braking system failures